How We Rated the Stores

 We also used a modified survey to compare prices between conventional supermarkets and warehouse stores.
 Because these outlets stocked so few items in the sizes of our basic market basket, we looked for items of any size, so long as they were the same brands.
 We then used unit prices (for example, price per pound) to calculate the warehouse stores’ prices for amounts specified in the market basket.
 After this adjustment, we compared the prices of items at the warehouse stores with prices for the same brands at several other stores.
 Bear in mind that this is not an “apples-to-apples” comparison; the sizes of the items priced at the warehouse stores were usually larger than the sizes of the items priced at the other stores, so the warehouse stores enjoy an advantage in such a comparison.

-Our ratings tables also report how area consumers (primarily Checkbook members and previous subscribers) rated stores’ products and service.
+Our ratings tables report how Consumers’ Checkbook’s members and previous subscribers rated stores’ products and service.
 The survey asked respondents to rate supermarkets “inferior,” “adequate,” or “superior” on various aspects of quality, from “quality of fresh produce” to “convenience of store layout” to “overall quality.”
 Our ratings tables report for chains and stores that received at least 10 ratings the percentage of customers who rated it “superior” on each question.